girlscript/winter-of-contributing/C_CPP/Fundamentals/Introduction to C/Introduction_To_C_Programming.md

 ## Output:

-				Storagr size for int is:2
+				Storage size for int is:2
-				Storagr size for char is:1
+				Storage size for char is:1